CodebaseIsUs/streamr-doc/LEGAL.md

 source code, and thus the rest of our code should not constitute work _derived from_ Beads.

-Thus, should we wish to realease our work, it is recommended the syncing service be rewritten without using Beads.
+Thus, should we wish to release our work, it is recommended the syncing service be rewritten without using Beads.

 It is worth noting that the Free Software Foundation considers that _dynamic_